-5.1 IST utilises various tool’s in the category of diagnostic and usage analytics for collecting statistical data.
-The purpose for collecting analytics data is to monitor how the services are performing and learn how users interact with the services in order for IST to be able to meet agreed service level agreements and improve our services.
+5.1 IST utilises various tools in the category of diagnostic and usage analytics for collecting statistical data.
+The purpose for collecting analytics data is to monitor how the services are performing and learn how users interact with the services in order for IST to meet service level agreements and improve our services.

 5.2 The information we collect is anonymised so that an individual person cannot be identified via the data sets.
 We make sure that it is not possible to reverse the anonymisation.
 The categories of data we collect is technical data related to the users device (hardware type, OS and browser type), usage of the service (session information and how users interact with the service), and monitoring (page load times, query’s timeouts and bugs).